 The proposed action is expected to result in non-lethal, non-injurious harassment of ESA-listed whales and seals.
 The ESA does not define harassment and NMFS has not defined this term through regulation pursuant to the ESA.
-As noted above in Footnote 6 of this Opinion (see page 19), the MMPA includes definitions for Level A and B harassment.
+As noted above in Footnote 6 of this Opinion (see page 18), the MMPA includes definitions for Level A and B harassment.

 Since 1997 NMFS has used generic sound exposure thresholds to determine whether an activity produces underwater sounds that might result in impacts to marine mammals (70 FR 1871).
-NMFS recently developed comprehensive guidance on sound levels likely to cause injury to marine mammals through onset of permanent and temporary threshold shifts (PTS and TTS; Level A harassment) (81 FR 51693).
-However, there is no anticipated Level A harassment associated with this project.
-NMFS is in the process of developing guidance for behavioral disruption (Level B harassment).
-Until such guidance is available, NMFS uses the following conservative thresholds of underwater sound pressure levels, expressed in root mean square (rms), from broadband sounds that cause behavioral disturbance, and referred to as Level B harassment under section 3(18)(A)(ii) of the MMPA:
+NMFS is currently developing comprehensive guidance on sound levels likely to cause injury and behavioral disruption to marine mammals.
+However, until such guidance is available, NMFS uses the following conservative thresholds of underwater sound pressure levels, expressed in root mean square (rms), from broadband sounds that cause behavioral disturbance, and referred to as Level B harassment under section 3(18)(A)(ii) of the MMPA:

-• impulsive sound: 160 dB re 1 μPa{rms}

-• continuous sound: 120 dB re 1 μPa{rms}
+- impulsive sound: 160 dB re 1 μPa{rms} - continuous sound: 120 dB re 1 μPa{rms}